wpengine/wp-graphql-content-blocks/README.md

 The `CoreColumns` contains one or more `CoreColumn` block, and each `CoreColumn` contains a `CoreParagraph`.

 Given the flattened list of blocks though, how can you put it back?
-Well that's where you use the `nodeId` and `parentId` fields to assign temporary unique ids for each block.
+Well that's where you use the `` and `parentId` fields to assign temporary unique ids for each block.

-The `nodeId` field assigns a temporary unique id for a specific block and the `parentId` will be assigned only if the current block has a parent.
-If the current block does have a parent, it will get the parent's `nodeId` value.
+The `clientId` field assigns a temporary unique id for a specific block and the `parentClientId` will be assigned only if the current block has a parent.
+If the current block does have a parent, it will get the parent's `clientId` value.

 So in order to put everything back in the Headless site, you want to use the `flatListToHierarchical` function as mentioned in the [WPGraphQL docs](https://www.wpgraphql.com/docs/menus#hierarchical-data).

 ### Note
-> Currently the `nodeId` field is only unique per request and is not persisted anywhere.
-If you perform another request each block will be assigned a new `nodeId` each time.
+> Currently the `clientId` field is only unique per request and is not persisted anywhere.
+If you perform another request each block will be assigned a new `clientId` each time.